 These windows will significantly reduce noise pollution from outdoors.

-Although a sizeable installation that may cost you thousands in materials and labor, bay windows replacement will bring extra lighting and space, not to mention curb appeal.
+Although a sizeable installation may cost you thousands in materials and labor, bay windows replacement will bring extra lighting and space, not to mention curb appeal.

 There is no doubt that you will definitely get a return on your investment with this type of window.